Introduction to commercial audio systems

 Under the Copyright Act of 1976, composers and musicians are entitled to collect royalties for each public performance of their work.
 When you play music for paying customers, you need a public license.

 Crutchfield has partnered with a music service called Rockbot.
 The company makes sure you get a custom-designed soundtrack, with all of the music fully licensed and legal.
 As an exclusive benefit to Crutchfield customers, Rockbot is offering three free months of music service — click here to get started.
+We also offer the Rockbot music player.

 Benefits of a 70-volt system